wying3/how-to-run-tnf-cverifier-preflight-using-dci/README.md

 * [License](#license)
 * [Contact](#contact)

-# How To Run TNF Cert, Chart-Verifier, Preflight using DCI
+# Run TNF, Chart-Verifier and Preflight Using DCI
 ## Purpose of this Repository

 The main purpose of this repository is solely to show how to use DCI as centralize tool to run the following tests: